 LPC/MHSP, 12 years of experience

 Hello!
 My name is Meredith and I am a Licensed Professional Counselor and Mental Health Services Provider who has been working in this field for 12 years.
 I have seen a wide array of challenges that we, as humans, experience on a regular basis.
-I have worked with both adolescents and adults, and I enjoy working with both.
 While building a strong therapeutic alliance with you, we will determine together how to best navigate whatever brought you to make the courageous decision to seek help.

-My greatest strengths are building trust, allowing others to feel safe and assisting them in finding what's helpful for them.
-I know everyone wants and deserves to be heard, seen and believed.
-While I am not of the belief that therapists are here to offer advice, I do believe we are here to work together to find solutions for coping with issues that may feel insurmountable.
+My greatest strengths are building trust, allowing others to feel safe, seen and heard, and assisting people in finding solutions that are most helpful for them.
+While I am not of the belief that therapists are here to offer advice, I do believe we are here to work together to find steps to cope with issues that may feel insurmountable.

-I have worked with a wide variety of life-related struggles and mental health challenges.
-I've worked with women who have eating disorders, men who were recently released from prison and taking on the huge task of re-entering society, people who have substance use issues, and people struggling with trauma, anxiety, depression, personality disorders and other mood disorders.
-I enjoy working with people who are dealing with life transitions and changes that are challenging to navigate alone.
+I have enjoyed assisting people with a wide variety of life struggles and mental health challenges.
+I've worked with women and adolescent girls who have eating disorders, men and women who were recently released from prison and taking on the huge task of re-entering society, adults and adolescents who have substance use issues, and people struggling with a wide variety of life changes and mental health diagnoses.

 I believe you are the expert about you and your life.
 It is my honor to assist you in finding your authentic self and the life you are seeking.
 Together, we will work toward achieving that.